rifro/blogoop/admin/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/sb-admin-2/).
+[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2/issues) here on GitHub or leave a encomment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/sb-admin-2/).

 ## About